-Keywords: marketing analytics, consumer posted photo, image recognition, computer vision, image valence, review sentiment, text mining, deep learning, convolutional neural network, restaurant survival, yelp
+Keywords: marketing analytics, restaurant survival, consumer posted photo, image recognition, computer vision, consumer shared reviews, text mining, deep learning, convolutional neural network, yelp

 JEL Classification: A10, C10, C13, C41, C45, C50, C53, C55, D00, E00, E02, L10, L25, M10, M21, M31